 This Southern Chicken Fried Deer Steak is the most tender and flavorful venison backstrap recipe you will ever try!
 Delicious cubed steaks are soaked in buttermilk, coated in seasoned flour, and pan fried to a golden perfection!
 Be sure to save your pan drippings to make my Country Cream Gravy to pour on top!

-1quart (4 cups)buttermilk(Save 1 Tablespoon for batter)
+1quartbuttermilk(reserve 1 Tablespoon for the batter)

-With a butcher knife, trim off any fat or connective tissue from your steaks, as preferred.
+Using a butcher knife, trim off any fat or connective tissue from your steaks, as preferred.

 Lay the steaks flat between 2 sheets of plastic wrap.
 Using a tenderizing meat mallet, pound the steaks to ¼-inch thickness.
 (Be careful not to tear the meat.)

 Place deer steaks in a container of buttermilk and marinate in the refrigerator overnight.
 If you're short on time, 2 hours should do the trick.

 Whisk together flour, seasoned salt, black pepper, paprika, salt, and cayenne pepper in a medium bowl or small pan.
 Drizzle about 1 Tablespoon of buttermilk into the flour mixture while whisking, until tiny clumps start to form.

 Take steaks out of buttermilk one by one, allowing excess buttermilk to drip off.
 Coat both sides of the steaks in the seasoned flour and place on a large baking sheet.
 Refrigerate for 15 minutes.
 (This helps the batter stick to the steaks better while frying.)